rsalmei/clearly/README.md

 > Note:
 >
-> Any way you capture them, remember that `clearly` server is always storing the same *complete data* about all tasks.
-The `params` (and other related arguments) only configure how the system will display the tasks' events for you, not how the server will capture them.
-These arguments apply for both real-time capturing and already stored tasks.
+> Any way you capture them, remember that `clearly` server is always storing the same **complete data** about all tasks.
+The `params` (and other related arguments) only configure how the client system will display the tasks for you.
+These arguments apply for both real time capturing and past, persisted tasks.
-> The defaults are:
->   - `params = None`, to show tasks' params as requested by `success` and `error`;
->   - to not show `success`es results, and to show `error`s, as they are much more likely to get your interest.

 ### stop capturing and analyze